 Illness / Misadventure Form

+Student's Name: Homeroom:

+Course: Class Teacher:

-Student's Name: Homeroom: Class Teacher: Course: Assessment Task Date: Type of Task (tick one) □ Examination □ In class task □ Hand in task Outline the circumstances of your illness/misadventure. our case?
+Assessment Task Date:

+Type of Task (tick one) □ Examination □ In class task □ Hand in task

+Outline the circumstances of your illness/mise adventure.

+our case?
 If YES, attach it to the back of this form.

+If YES, list below the nature of the evidence and

+Declaration

+I/We declare that the above information is a true a non-completion on/by the due date of the assess and accurate account of the circumstances surrounding the ment task stated.

+Student's Signature: Date:

+Parent's Signature:

+LOL RECOMMENDATION:

-Do you have any other documentary evidence to support your case?
-YES / NO (circle one) If YES, list below the nature of the evidence and attach it to the back of this form.
-Declaration I/We declare that the above information is a true non-completion on/by the due date of the assess and accurate account of the circumstances surrounding the sment task stated.
-Student's Signature: Date: Parent's Signature: Date: LOL RECOMMENDATION: College Use Only Appeal: Upheld / Rejected Assistant Princi pals Signature: A copy of this form has been placed in theA copy of this form has been given to the ne student's Homeroom Box e classroom teacher and the Leader of Learning
+College Use Only

+Appeal: Upheld / Rejected Head of Learning Signature:

+A copy of this form has been placed in th A copy of this form has been given to the e student's Homeroom Box classroom teacher and the Leader of Learning